edheltzel/flightdeck-esbuild/README.md

 ### Prerequisites

-We are assuming that you already have Node with NPM and Git installed on your system.
+We are assuming that you already have Node with NPM and Git installed on your system – it is also ideal that you have the latest [LTS](https://nodejs.org/en/download/) release of Node.
+**As of this writing the current LTS release is `16.16.0`**

 #### Dependencies